All Episodes

 Yes.

-Uh where is she?
+Where is she?

-Well, she's been working with Steve Minuchin.
+Well, she's been working with Steve Mnuchin.

 She is the Treasury Department spokesperson and yes, friend of the program.

-Um, how are you doing?
+How are you doing?

-I know it's been hectic, somewhat busy, and I guess you've been spending a lot of time on things like oh stimulus packages and loan guarantees and everything in between and people that don't deserve it taking it.
+I know it's been hectic, somewhat busy, and I guess you've been spending a lot of time on things like, oh, stimulus packages and loan guarantees and everything in between, and people that don't deserve it taking it.

-How you been and where are we stand?
+How you been and where you stand?

 What's going on?